vpvnguyen/martian-robots/README.md

 - Run `yarn install` to install dependencies.
 - Run `yarn start` to start development server.
 - Navigate to `http://localhost:3000` and enjoy!

+## How To Use App

+- Input instructions into the form text area.
+Separate commands with new lines.
+- Click submit.
+- See sample input in the last section of this README for example.

 ## Technologies